 We all make mistakes, and when we do there are a couple of options: 1) We can wallow in the disappointment, chastising ourselves for the error, and thereby inviting negativity into our lives, 2) We can sweep it under the rug and pretend it didn’t happen at all, hoping no one else noticed either, or 3) We can acknowledge it, removing its power, and forgiving ourselves for being human.

 I chose the latter.

->

-> I’ve found that simply doing my best to correct errors and moving on is the most compassionate way to respond when I fall short of my own expectations.
+I’ve learned that doing my best to correct my errors and moving on is the most compassionate way to respond when I fall short of my own expectations.
 In fact, owning up relieves the pressure I sometimes place on myself.

->

-> We all want to perform at our best, but sometimes we have to give ourselves a break to move forward.
+We all want to perform at our best, but sometimes we have to give ourselves a break to move forward.